kircherlab/CADD_threshold_app/README.md

 python -m shiny run --port 8080 --host 0.0.0.0 app.py
 ```

-Open http://localhost:8080 in your browser.
+Then open http://localhost:8080 in your browser.

+## Data overview

+- `data/` - contains preprocessed tables, panel summaries and metrics used by the app.
+  - `paneldata/` - CSVs summarizing panels and versions used by the UI
+  - `panel_metrics/` - generated metrics stored by date/version

+Notes:
+- Large raw annotation files are typically not tracked in the repository.
+The app
+  expects prepared/normalized CSV inputs - use https://github.com/coraleif/CADD_Threshold_Analysis_Snakemake to regenerate CSV inputs or use the `modules/panelapp/` utilities
+  if you need to regenerate panel CSVs from PanelApp.

+## Key files and modules
+- `app.py` - Shiny app entrypoint and UI wiring
+- `server_logic.py` - main server-side reactive logic and handlers
+- `data_loader.py` - helpers to load and preprocess annotation tables
+-  `ui_components.py` - UI
+- `modules/` - plotting helpers, utilities and gene-list/panel parsing helpers
+  - `basic_plot.py`, `basic_bar_plot.py`, `compare_basic_plot.py` - plotting factories
+  - `functions_server_helpers.py`, `read_genes_from_list_or_file_functions.py` - utilities
+  - `panelapp/` - scripts to interact with PanelApp (CSV generation, comparison)

 ## Development notes
-- The app entry point is `app.py` and server logic is implemented in `server_logic.py`.
-- Data loading helpers are in `data_loader.py`.
-- Gene parsing and small utilities are in `modules/functions_server_helpers.py` and `modules/read_genes_from_list_or_file_functions.py`.
-- Plot factories live under `modules/` (e.g. `basic_plot.py`, `basic_bar_plot.py`).

-## Project structure (high level)
-- `app.py` - Shiny app entrypoint
-- `server_logic.py` - reactive handlers and UI wiring
-- `modules/` - plotting helpers, parsing utilities and helper modules
-- `data/` - data files (not all may be tracked in repo)
-- `markdowns/` - documentation and page texts used in the app
-- `requirements.txt`, `environment.yml` - dependency manifests
+- To extend plots: add a factory under `modules/` and register it in server logic
+- To add data sources: update `data_loader.py` and ensure column names match the
+  plotting/metric code paths
+- Linting/tests: None included by default.
+Add unit tests for critical data parsing
+  when making larger refactors.

+## Docker
+- The included `Dockerfile` builds a minimal image running the app on port 8080.

-## Contact / License
+## License & contact
-- See `LICENSE` in the repository for licensing information.
+- See `LICENSE` for licensing terms.
-- For questions about the dataset and analysis, contact the repository maintainers.
+- For questions about data sources, interpretation, or contributions, contact the
+  repository maintainers or open an issue.